-To make money on the side it depends how much time you can spare and what skills you have.
+To make money on the side, it depends how much time you can spare and what skills you have.

+For example, if you’re a mum, consider becoming a doula.
 Doulas support women through childbirth and new parenthood, and can charge up to £500 to be present at the birth and £15 an hour to cosset a new mother in her home.
 British Doulas runs courses in London for women wanting to take up the role.
 Find out more about it in our doula article.

 Dog walking is another option with a good hourly rate of pay (£10-15 per dog per hour in most places), provided you can handle more than one dog!

-But you don’t have to make this much of a commitment.
-You could host a foreign student for a short period of time.
+If you own your home, why not take a lodger?
+You can earn up to £7,500 tax-free this way; and even small rooms are attractive to renters in today’s market.
+If you don’t want to commit to a full-time house guest, you could host a foreign student for a short period of time.
 You could charge commuters to park on your driveway.
-You could even rent out your garden as an allotment, or your attic space as storage space.
+You could even rent out your garden as an allotment or your attic space as storage space.